Jerry Woodall: Research

+Contributions to science

-Jerry Woodall (born 1938) is an American inventor and scientist best known for his invention of the first commercially viable heterojunction material GaAlAs for red LEDs used in automobile brake lights and traffic lights, CD and DVD players, TV remote controls and computer networks.
+Jerry Woodall is an American inventor and scientist best known for his invention of the first commercially viable heterojunction material GaAlAs for red LEDs used in automobile brake lights and traffic lights, CD and DVD players, TV remote controls and computer networks.
 He is a recipient of US National Medal of Technology and Innovation for "his pioneering role in the research and development of compound semiconductor materials and devices..."

-Born in Washington, DC, Woodall received a BS in Metallurgy from Massachusetts Institute of Technology in 1960 and a PhD in Electrical Engineering from Cornell University in 1982.
-He worked at IBM's Thomas J. Watson Research Center where he was appointed IBM Fellow in 1985.
 He was elected to National Academy of Engineering (NAE) in 1989, and Honorary Member of The Electrochemical Society (ECS) in 2007.
 He is also the fellow of American Vacuum Society (AVS), Institute of Electrical and Electronics Engineers (IEEE) and American Physical Society (APS).

-He was awarded the Acheson Award by the Electrochemical Society in 1998.
-He was awarded the IEEE Electron Devices Society (EDS) Millennium Medal in 2000, and IEEE Jun-ichi Nishizawa Medal “For pioneering contributions to the LPE in the GaAs/AlGaAs systems, including applications to photonic and electronic devices” in 2005.
+Recently, Woodall gave a lecture at Massachusetts Institute of Technology (MIT) outlining his current contributions to the field of renewable energy and energy storage.
+In this lecture, titled "Electricity Produced by Intermittent Power Requires Its Energy Storage", he highlights the need for better methods of storing energy if the world is to use intermittent renewable energy sources like solar and wind.
+The main issues with current energy storage methods are that they waste energy, raise Earth's temperature, and can't reliably store and release useful amounts of energy during periods of low energy production.
+Woodall therefore presents his ongoing research developing a system that can not only reliably capture, store, and release intermittent energy, but also produce potable water on-demand in the process.
+His work continues to greatly contribute to science and renewable energy research, and will be crucial as the world transitions to intermittent energy sources in the future.